meredian/otus-microservices/kubernetes_3/README.md

 * `make wait` to wait for service to spin up (helpful to wait for helm installation to succeed)
 * `make newman` to quickly check API with `newman`
 * `make logs` to watch logs on deployed pods
-* `make` will trigger whole sequence in that order
+* `make` will trigger build, deploy & test sequence